 In 2018, Guelph’s sellers may have been hoping to profit from the same quick home sale turnaround that 2017 brought.
 But as spring rolled around, those considering selling quickly learned that history wasn’t repeating itself.
 The average home was on the market 24 days in 2018 – almost a full week longer than in 2017.
 This is partially due to the fact that most offers made had conditions attached, which prolongs the time the house is on the market.

-And the longer it takes a home to sell, the more negotiating room there is for potential buyers.
+And the longer it takes a home to sell detached homes for sale in Guelph, the more negotiating room there is for potential buyers.

-Over 20% of homes sold over the original asking price in 2018, versus almost 50% in 2017 and 40% in 2016!
-Buyers supported this trend because it allowed them more time to make decisions about deals and attach beneficial conditions to offers.
+Over 20% of homes sold over the original asking price in 2018.
+Compare this to almost 50% in 2017 and 40% in 2016!
+Buyers supported this trend because it allowed them more time to make decisions.
+As well, they could also attach beneficial conditions to offers.

-To answer this trend, sellers needed to ensure that their properties stood out from the competition which was best achieved through a strong marketing strategy from a real estate agent to maximize exposure.
+To answer this trend, sellers needed to ensure that their properties stood out from the competition.
+This was best achieved through a strong marketing strategy to maximize exposure.

 Just because the average price was flat in 2018 versus 2017, it didn’t mean that all Guelph neighbourhoods were performing at the same level.
 Neighbourhood dynamics are an interesting way to determine how each area plays into the total City results.

 Data shows that in 2018 the closer you were to downtown, the more the average price increased.
-This increase could be the due to organic growth of existing homes, increased inventory of condos, or commuters wanting to live closer to the train station.
+This increase could be the due to organic growth of existing homes.
+It could also be increased inventory of condos, or commuters.

 The neighbourhood with the single largest average price increase in 2018 was St Georges Park at +26%.